kepplin/odin-library/README.md

 ## About

 This was a project created for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library).
+The aim of this project was to utilise object constructors.
 It is a two part project where the first part is to create a library website where the user can add 'books', and the second part is to save these books using local or cloud storage through technologies such as localStorage or firebase.

 ## How it Works: